 In other words, Markdown is a formatting language that defines how to style the text (as a headline, bulleted list, italicized text, etc.).
-And it works in blog platforms, as well as other productivity apps like ToDo, Evernote, and even our email newsletter app, Curate.
+And it works in blog platforms, as well as other productivity apps like ToDo and Evernote.

 Often, bloggers have two options for creating rich text on the web: either writing the actual styled HTML, or using a WYSIWYG editor.
 While writing HTML itself is certainly possible, it requires a detailed knowledge of how to program a web page.
 And while most blogging platforms feature WYSIWYG editors to create rich web text content, they can be frustrating, time consuming and error-prone.